 In March 1976, the Dallas Morning News recorded the first use of the phrase when it was used during an NCAA basketball game between the Texas Tech Red Raiders and the Texas A&M Aggies.
 Here’s what the article stated:

 Despite his obvious allegiance to the Red Raiders, Texas Tech sports information director Ralph Carpenter was the picture of professional objectivity when the Aggies rallied for a 72–72 tie late in the SWC tournament finals.
 “Hey, Ralph,” said Bill Morgan, “this… is going to be a tight one after all.”
 “Right,” said Ralph, “the opera ain’t over until the fat lady sings.”

 While these instances helped the phrase to become nationally known, there are other very similar phrases.
-Yogi Berra said his famous phrase of, “it ain’t over till it’s over,” during the 1973 National League pennant race.
-There was an even other older version of the phrase from the Southern United States that said, “the church ain’t out till the fat lady sings.”
-This one specifically referenced the “fat lady”.
-Other phrases have a similar meaning, such as, “don’t count your chickens before they hatch,” and, “nothing is carved in stone.”
+Yogi Berra said his famous phrase, “it ain’t over till it’s over,” during the 1973 National League pennant race.
+There was an even older version of the phrase from the Southern United States that said, “the church ain’t out till the fat lady sings.”
+This one specifically referenced the “fat lady.”
+Other phrases have a similar meaning, such as, “don’t count your chickens before they hatch,” and “nothing is carved in stone.”